 Our obligations under the Notes are not secured by any of our assets.
-After giving pro forma effect to this offering, \$2.5 billion of our indebtedness would have been secured indebtedness.
+As of December 31, 2015, after giving pro forma effect to this offering, the use of proceeds as described in "Use of Proceeds" and the repayment on March 15, 2016 of the \$261.4 million aggregate principal amount of our 5.875% Senior Notes due March 2016 using available cash, \$826.8 million of our indebtedness would have been secured indebtedness.